Abdlrhman00/DEPI_DevOps/Kubernetes/run_deployment/README.md

-"try to delete one pod and tell what happend" Kubernetes will immediately create a new pod because the Deployment maintains the replica count.
+# Task 3 — Deployment

+## What happens here?
+- We create a **Deployment** with 3 replicas of Nginx.
+- When we delete one Pod, the Deployment automatically creates a new one.
+- This shows **self-healing** in Kubernetes.

-Difference between ReplicaSet vs Deployment:
+## ReplicaSet vs Deployment
-ReplicaSet ensures the correct number of pods.
+- **ReplicaSet**: Ensures the correct number of Pods are running.
-Deployment manages ReplicaSets, allows rollout, rollback, versioning.
+- **Deployment**: Manages ReplicaSets and allows rolling updates & rollbacks.